 A mix of discretion and efficient packing are needed when choosing the right clothes to travel with, so that you travel light, with style and efficiency.
 After all, when we are traveling for business, we do want to focus on the task at hand - not having to second guess our style choices.

 Packing is always a sore subject for the chronic over or under packers, but it doesn’t have to be.
 Packing for a business trip means you’ll be wearing these clothes for a whole new audience, so making the right decisions is important.

 When it comes to having formal attire on a business trip the main points to focus on are packing light, packing the right things and packing them correctly.
 With that being said, here is our guide on how to pack for a business trip.

-While there are a lot of pieces to business attire the best thing to do is to pack light.
+While there are a lot of pieces to business attire ensembles, the best thing to do is to pack light when traveling.

 For most business trips you can get through with no more than carry-on baggage, which will keep you safe from the embarrassment of having to wear the same outfit all weekend as well as inconvenience of having to pay for new clothes if your luggage is misplaced.

 Packing light for a business trip also saves you time when it comes to dressing and making decisions while on your trip by having all of your choices made for you.